Professor Steven Bradley

 - 2019: Best Paper Award Koli Calling 2019: For "Addressing Bias to Improve Reliability in Peer Review of Programming Coursework"

-- 2019: QAA Institutional Reviewer: Steven has been an institutional reviewer for the Quality Assurance Agency for Higher Education (QAA) ;since 2019.
+- 2019: QAA Institutional Reviewer: Steven was an institutional reviewer for the Quality Assurance Agency for Higher Education (QAA) ;from 2019 to 2022.

 - 2018: Chair, UK ACM Special Interest Group in Computer Science Education (SIGCSE): The UK and ;ACM SIGCSE ;aims to provide a national forum for the examination and exchange of research and practice related to the learning and teaching of computing. ;